Neonatal Cleft Lip and Palate: Instructions for Newborn Nurseries

-Review feeding instructions and refer to CPF’s Feeding Video.
-To have feeding information, including CPF’s interactive CD-ROM sent to you, call or email the Cleft Palate Foundation.
-Newborns with cleft lip only should be able to feed normally using standard techniques.
+Review feeding instructions and refer to CPF’s Feeding Video, available online in English, Spanish, and Mandarin.
+To request a copy of these videos in English or Spanish on interactive CD-ROM, please call or email the Cleft Palate Foundation.
+Newborns with cleft lip only may be able to feed using standard techniques.
 Newborns with cleft palate may benefit from the information below.

 - Make sure the child is feeding in an upright position.
 Gravity will help prevent milk from coming through the baby’s nose if he/she has cleft palate.

-- Mothers interested in breastfeeding should initiate breast pumping.
-Direct breast feeding is extremely challenging for a child with cleft palate.
+- Mothers interested in breastfeeding may choose to initiate pumping breast milk.
+Direct breastfeeding is extremely challenging for a child with cleft palate since good suction is prevented by the cleft.

 - Mom should take her time, and burp the baby frequently.
 Infants with cleft palate tend to swallow a lot of air during feedings.